idkman2021/Rimworld-TInfusions/README.md

 There are currently over 150 new infusions in the mod.

-A few additional infusions will be added if Alpha Animals is loaded.
+Has a few intergrations with mods like Alpha Animals, adding infusions with modded damage types if the required mods are loaded.